The importance of attending conference

 The most important part of attending WSSDA’s Annual Conference is the valuable information you take home to your community.
 The ideas and strategies you learn through sessions, workshops, speakers and exhibitors can be implemented back home in your own district.

 Show your community how this conference benefits the children of your public schools.
-It is your responsibility as a school director to promote the understanding that public money will go farther if board members are well informed.
+It is your responsibility as a school director to promote the understanding that public money will go further if board members are well informed.
 Decisions you make about school policy, personnel, finance, curriculum and communications have significant impact.
 Mistakes cost time and dollars—resources your district cannot afford to waste.

 You can help the public and news media understand why participation in board member development programs is essential, how the school district benefits from what is learned, and why attendance at these programs is not only legitimate, but also a sound investment for the district.
-You take your responsibilities as school a board member seriously, so let your community know.
+You take your responsibilities as a school board member seriously, so let your community know.

 The following procedures and communications practices can strengthen your relationship with the community and news media:

 Before the conference